Connect with us

 In April 2013, Raceca moved to court seeking to have Chinese and other foreign contractors barred from handling government-funded road projects.

-The contractors accused the State of setting a Sh500 million ceiling for tenders to be awarded exclusively to local firms yet they had the capacity to handle projects exceeding Sh5 billion.
+The contractors accused the State of setting a Sh500 million ceiling for tenders to be awarded exclusively to local firms yet they could handle projects exceeding Sh5 billion.

 It was later decided that at least 30 per cent of the monetary value of every project should go to locals through joint ventures or sub-contracting.